magdalenadjukic/university_library/README.md

 The application follows a client-server architecture with socket communication and a MySQL database.

-Design Pattern
-**Template Method Pattern** — used for defining the skeleton of operations on the server side
+Design Pattern - **Template Method Pattern** (used for defining the skeleton of operations on the server side)

 \## Technologies